Nir Hacohen, PhD

 Explore the Hacohen Lab

-The Hacohen laboratory consists of immunologists, geneticists, biochemists, technologists, physicians and computational biologists working together to develop new and unbiased strategies to understand basic immune processes and immune-mediated diseases, with an emphasis on the innate immune system and personalized medicine.
+The Hacohen laboratory consists of immunologists, geneticists, biochemists, technologists, physicians and computational biologists working together to develop new and unbiased technologies and strategies to understand basic immune processes and immune-mediated diseases, with an emphasis on the innate immune system and personalized medicine.
 We address three key questions in immunology:

 - How are immune responses against cancer initiated, maintained and evaded?